Property taxes are generated based on the value of properties. Property assessment is the process of determining a fair value for your property.

 |

-Starting in 2021 we are using the Property income approach for multi-residential properties.
+We use the Property income approach for multi-unit residential properties.
 Through this approach we:

 |